-At the end of the quarter planning for a 2022 exploration program was mostly completed with a goal, finance pending, of completing approximately 30,000 metres of drilling in the next program.
+At the end of the quarter planning for a 2022 exploration program was mostly completed, with the exception of any new targets identified in the recent auger program, with a goal, finance pending, of completing approximately 30,000 metres of drilling in the next program.
 The drill program will focus on the Mogoyafara South Zone and interpreted extensions to north and south as this gold mineralized system appears to be the largest gold system on the Property.